 The Project started in 2001 with data entry into The Master Genealogist software from the compiler's Ball line (from Daniel Ball and Lucy Newton of Shrewsbury and Boylston MA) and expanded in 2003 to include all of the known descendants of this branch through the sharing of data from distant cousins George Davidson and Barbara Hartsook.
-My apologies go to both George and Barbara because much of their data, as well as my own and that of a few others at that time, were entered into the Project without any source credit, although I do commit to rectifying that omission in the future.

 That early computerization of my personal research (begun in the 1970s) led to a reconnection with a fellow researcher from that early time.
 The backbone for the Project presented on this website is the immense research work on North American Ball families done by the late Dr. Joseph L. Druse (1915 - 2004) of East Lansing and Lansing, Michigan.
 In January 2002 I took over the “Druse Files” that include: